ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-uld not praise was chained;
+ld not praise was chained;
 If bold in virtue&#x27;s cause it spoke,
 Yet gentle concord never broke.
 This silent tongue shall plead for theo